EZ64cool/ManipulatorPlugin/README.md

-This is a helper plugin for Unreal that adds two commands
+This is a helper plugin for Unreal that adds two commands. (rebindable in settings)

-Ctrl+T: Place entity at cursor
+Alt+T: Place entity at cursor

-Ctrl+W: Copy hovered transform
+Alt+W: Copy hovered transform